Flatout73/GameStreaming/README.md

 # Game Streaming

 I use mac and installed ffmpeg with brew.
-This repo conatins the code for the game.
+This repo contains the code for the game.
 I put the engine into folder nearby.

 ## Source code